The United Lisbon International School will open its doors in September 2020 in close proximity to Park of Nations in Lisbon.

-The admissions process is ongoing and the school will be physically welcoming parents and interested partners again starting June 15th in the Admissions Office at Avenida Marechal Gomes da Costa 19B, 1800-255 Lisbon.
+The admissions process is ongoing and the school is physically welcoming parents and interested partners in the Admissions Office at Avenida Marechal Gomes da Costa 19B, 1800-255 Lisbon.

 Looking for your dream home in Portugal?
 Explore Expats Portugal real estate listings for homes, renovation projects, holiday stays for every budget.